 - Add tactical and technical performance data

 VR speeds up product development for the new weapons or military installations and betters their overall effectiveness and quality.
-It allows for an immersive visualization and interaction for running tests.
 This is particularly effective when developing large-scale products such as an aircraft or a ship.
-CAD modelling in VR helps you visualize your designs at the 1:1 scale and make changes in real time.
+Virtual reality technology helps you visualize your designs at 1:1 scale and make changes in real time.

 On a military mission, this feature can serve for another use case.
 It can allow an operator to get data from a location, without being physically present.
 It opens new possibilities for information gathering operations in hostile territory, as the operator will be able to move the sensors, while being in a realistic rendering.
 It makes the operation safer and increases the stealth of the agent, as the reconnaissance vehicle does not need to transport real passengers.

 What key benefits VR offers to the military and defense industry

 Natural actions and movements with most of AR/VR hardware

 When you are immersed in your 3D data, VR hardware allows for natural actions in a virtual environment.
 Ease of movements happens regardless if you use a standalone head mounted display (HMD), or a projection-based VR hardware.
 The only difference will be the level of immersion: all-in-one or tethered virtual reality headsets will provide your recruits with a fully immersive experience, compared to a PowerWall or a CAVE system.
 Being able to train in real-like conditions greatly reduces the potential for training gaps.

 Train anytime anywhere for any situation with all-in-one VR headsets